san diego moving team

 While parents watch horse races at the racetrack, kids can enjoy a variety of free rides, games, and activities.
 With the additional free concerts on the Seaside Stage, the Del Mar Thoroughbred Club is a fun place to spend a summer day in the area.

-Also known as the River Mouth, Del Mar’s Dog Beach is, well, a beach where you can bring your dogs!
-Not all beaches in California are dog-friendly, so if you have a furry friend of your own, Dog Beach is perfect for you.
+Also known as the River Mouth, Del Mar’s Dog Beach is one of the rare ocean retreats that welcomes your pooch.
+Not all beaches in California are dog friendly, so if you have a furry friend of your own, Dog Beach is perfect for you.

 Thanks to Del Mar’s unique geography and favorable weather, it’s one of the few places in the world where a hot air balloon can fly both at sunrise and at sunset.
 It’s a sight you don’t want to miss.